-To keep track of the order of the order of the sequence of acesses, we can create a binary tree in which each leaf represents one QUERY/UPDATE pair of operations, and the leaves are in chronological order.
+To keep track of the order of the sequence of accesses, we can create a binary tree in which each leaf represents one VERIFY_SUM/UPDATE pair of operations, and the leaves are in chronological order.
 We will refer to this as the tree of time.
-Note that for all h and m, the mth node at height m has all leaves with i such that i's last h digits are the bit reversal of m as descendents.
+Note that for all h and m, the m^{th} node at height h has all leaves with i such that i's last h digits are the bit reversal of m as descendents.
 As a result, the leaves in the left and right subtrees of any non-leaf node in this tree are interleaved.

 This implies that one can determine exactly what updates were performed in the left subtree of any node by making the right queries on values of i represented by leaves in the right subtree.
 The need to store and then retrieve this information is what makes this access sequence hard.